 Compared with image instance segmentation (IIS), VIS requires a larger number of annotated training data due to the existence of object motion and complex trajectories in videos.
 Unfortunately, it is an expensive and labour-extensive task to label the pixel-wise object masks in a video.
 As a result, the amount of pixel-wise annotations in existing VIS datasets is small.
 For example, there are only 8k and 5k labeled instances in YouTube-VIS 2021 (YTVIS21) and OVIS, respectively, which limits the generalization capabilities of trained VIS models.
 However, it has been demonstrated \cite{papadopoulos2017extreme,lin2014microsoft} that labeling the bounding box of an object takes only 8.8\% (7s vs. 79.2s) the time of labeling its polygon-based mask in COCO \cite{lin2014microsoft}.
 Actually, a few box-supervised IIS methods \cite{lan2021discobox,tian2020boxinst,li2022boxlevelset,cheng2022boxteacher,lan2023MAutoLabeler} have been recently developed and achieved competitive performance with pixel-supervised IIS methods.
 Therefore, one natural and interesting question is: can we use bounding boxes to label instances to train the VIS models?

-To validate the feasibility of VIS with only box annotations, we adapt the state-of-the-art pixel-supervised VIS models to a box-supervised VIS (BoxVIS) baseline.
-Specifically, inspired by the box-supervised IIS methods BoxInst \cite{tian2020boxinst} and BoxTeacher \cite{cheng2022boxteacher}, we introduce two box-supervised segmentation loss terms, the projection loss and the pairwise affinity loss, into the pixel-supervised VIS method Mask2Former-VIS (M2F-VIS) \cite{cheng2021mask2former-video}, and replace the ground-truth masks with the produced pseudo masks to supervise the model learning.
+To validate the feasibility of VIS with only box annotations, we adapt the state-of-the-art pixel-supervised VIS model to a box-supervised VIS (BoxVIS) baseline.
+Specifically, inspired by the box-supervised IIS methods BoxInst \cite{tian2020boxinst} and BoxTeacher \cite{cheng2022boxteacher}, we introduce the box-supervised segmentation loss terms into the pixel-supervised VIS method Mask2Former-VIS (M2F-VIS) \cite{cheng2021mask2former-video}, and replace the ground-truth masks with the produced pseudo masks to supervise the model learning.
 (Please refer to Section \ref{sec:boxvis_baseline} for details.)
-Denote by M2F-VIS-box the adapted BoxVIS model from M2F-VIS.
+The adapted BoxVIS model from M2F-VIS is termed as M2F-VIS-box.
 As shown in \cref{tab:min_boxvis}, compared with M2F-VIS, M2F-VIS-box drops only 2.0\% and 0.6\% mask AP on YTVIS21 and OVIS valid sets, respectively.
 We think there are two main reasons for the slight performance degradation.
 First, all current VIS models have been pre-trained on the COCO dataset before fine-tuned on the VIS datasets.
-There is a large overlap of categories between the COCO and VIS datasets so that the pre-training enables a good baseline VIS model.
+There is a large overlap of categories between COCO and VIS datasets so that the pre-training enables a good baseline VIS model.
 Second, when fine-tuning on videos, ground-truth boxes and pseudo masks actually provide comparable supervision to pixel-wise annotation to learn object motion and appearance changes.

 Nonetheless, there are two challenging issues for BoxVIS.
-First, without pixel-wise labeling, the box-level annotation cannot explicitly tell the segmenter the precise boundary and the temporal association of objects.
+First, without pixel-wise labeling, the box-level annotation cannot explicitly tell the segmenter the precise object boundary and the temporal association of objects.
 It is essential to investigate how to make the VIS models have good object spatial-temporal consistency with only box annotations.
 Second, objects in videos often have significant position shifts, appearance changes, heavy occlusion, uncommon camera-to-object views, \etc. To deal with the diverse variations of videos, a larger scale box-annotated dataset is required to train robust BoxVIS models.